 - Surge and ESD.

-- Mechanical damage.
+- Mechanical Stresses.

-A constant overload condition will generate excessive heat.
-This will stress the thick film resistor film and substrate beyond specified limits and will degrade the resistor performance over time.
+A constant electrical overload condition will generate excessive heat.
+This will stress the thick film resistor film and substrate beyond specified limits and degrade the resistor performance over time.
 Or, in extreme cases, cause resistor failure.

-Both surge and ESD effects disrupt the point to point contact of conductive elements in the resistor film.
-Depending on the number of occurrences of surge events and the severity of each surge the resistance of the resistor film will change over time.
+Both surge and ESD effects disrupt the point-to-point contact of conductive elements in the resistor film.
+Depending on the number of occurrences of surge events and the severity of each surge, the resistance of the resistor film will change over time.

 While choosing the right power resistor is important, it’s essential to consider mounting to the circuit board.
 Improper power resistor mounting can lead to a range of issues.
 They include thermal failure, signal interference, or physical damage that can, over time, cause resistor failure.